 D. No payment will accrue under Clause 6 when the LGFF is off shift in compliance with the mandatory “Work/Rest” and “Length of Commitment” provisions.
 As an option to rotating personnel, or taking a mandatory day off, without pay, the LGFF may be released from the incident.

 CLAUSE 8.
-Subsistence: When host agency subsistence incident camps are available, meals and bedding for LGFF's operator(s) will be furnished without charge.
+Subsistence: When host agency subsistence incident camps are available, meals and campsites for LGFF's operator(s) will be furnished without charge.
 The host incident agency will furnish meals and lodging without cost if hotel/restaurant subsistence is the approved camp for incident personnel.
-LGFFs may be paid per diem & lodging expenses to and from incidents by the agency responsible for payment.
+LGFFs may be paid meal per diem & lodging expenses to and from incidents by the agency responsible for payment.
+If so authorized, detailed lodging receipts are required for reimbursement.
 Exception: Travel expenses and travel time for crew swaps that occur within the tour of duty to meet LGFF department staffing needs are done so at the cost of such departments.

+When the host agency subsistence camp is not available and a campsite cannot be provided, the Government will pay the lodging rate published by the U.S. General Services Administration (GSA) web site (www.gsa.gov), Double occupancy of hotel rooms is required.
+If the LGFF resource has an odd number of male or female crew members (engine has 3 crew members), an additional room may be authorized.
+Any associated lodging taxes are reimbursable as documented.
+Lodging receipts, as well as documentation by incident personnel that a campsite was not provided, shall be submitted as supporting documentation with payment documents.
+If warranted by a lack of available lodging at established rates, actual lodging expenses may be authorized.
+Authorization must be coordinated in advance and documented in writing by a Host Agency Administrator (AA) or local Agency Incident Business Specialist on either an ICS-213 General Message form or in the remarks on the Resource Order.

+Severity Incident assignments and prescribed fire/fuels project work often are not associated with a formal incident base camp where meals and campsites are provided.
+If a base camp is not established, meals and lodging may or may not be authorized at the Government's discretion, and this allowance will be annotated on the Resource Order.

+If the resource is allowed to return to its dispatch location during off-shift time, subsistence allowance is not authorized.

 CLAUSE 9.
 Loss, Damage, or Destruction: